gomurin0428/COM_BLAS/IBLASComplex_new_api_definitions.md

-# IBLASComplex 新規API定義メモ
+﻿# IBLASComplex 新規API定義メモ
-## Progress Notes (2025-09-21)
+## Progress Notes (2025-09-22)
+- Implemented ZTrmmSimple and ZTrsmSimple in COM_BLAS, wiring SAFEARRAY gather/scatter for triangular matrices and enabling the managed tests (ZTrmmSimple_LeftSideTriangularMultiply / ZTrsmSimple_SolvesTriangularSystem).

 - Implemented ZHer2Simple, ZTrmvSimple, and ZTrsvSimple in COM_BLAS with managed coverage and mirrored SAFEARRAY handling.

 - Implemented ZGerSimple, ZHemvSimple, and ZHerSimple in COM_BLAS along with managed tests, keeping documentation in sync.
 - Implemented ZSwap, ZIamax, and ZRot in COM_BLAS along with managed tests, updating TEXT_FILE_OVERVIEW.md accordingly.
 - Implemented ZSyrkSimple, ZSyr2kSimple, and ZHerkSimple in COM_BLAS with symmetric/hermitian mirroring helpers and verified managed coverage.